PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the remaining live direct compatibility helpers now that builder invocation and finalization each have one call site.
-Keep the terminal backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
+2. Audit remaining repeated post-lowering sequences for exact structural identity before extracting another ordered helper.
+Do not merge variant sequences or share pass state across a raw ModelIR mutation, shape reconciliation, topological sort, condition, or fallback-IR boundary.
-3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
-Never carry a scope across a legacy helper or introduce a blanket refresh.
+3. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
 4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
 5. Run only the focused synthetic/ownership/static checks unless the user asks